ResMed (RMD)

 10. Return on Invested Capital (ROIC)

-ResMed’s five-year average ROIC was 21.4%, beating other healthcare companies by a wide margin.
-This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.
+ResMed’s five-year average ROIC was 21.6%, placing it among the best healthcare companies.
+This illustrates its management team’s ability to invest in highly profitable ventures and produce tangible results for shareholders.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, ResMed’s ROIC has stayed the same over the last few years.
-Rising returns would be ideal, but this is still a noteworthy feat since they're already high.
+On average, ResMed’s ROIC increased by 2.7 percentage points annually over the last few years.
+This is a great sign when paired with its already strong returns.
+It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment